psychopy/psychopy/docs/source/api/iohub/device/eyetracker_interface/PupilLabs_Core_Implementation_Notes.rst

     .. attribute:: logged_time
         :type: float

-        time at which the sample was received in PsychoPy, in sec.msec format, using PsychoPy clock
+        time at which the sample was received in |PsychoPy|, in sec.msec format, using PsychoPy clock

     .. attribute:: time